olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Testing_Report.md

         - Full left steering to centre

 Results:
+* Unit Test Passed:
-It was possible to conduct this test remotely over Zoom and confirm the car was able to perform the required functions listed above.
+    - The test was conducted remotely over Zoom and the car was seen to perform the required functions listed above.
-It was noted that the velocity of the car would need to be reduced for use in our application.
+    - It was noted that the velocity of the car would need to be reduced for use in our application.

 <img src="Final_Report/Images/car.jpg" alt="car" width="60%">